ewasm/eth1x64/variant1_token_examples.md

     require(receipt.shardid != block.shardid);

     // We assume the token contract has the same address on the originating shard.
-    // Also assume msg.sender is set to the originator of the transfer (this token on the foreign shard). require(msg.sender == this);
+    // Also assume receipt.sender is set to the originator of the transfer (this token on the foreign shard). require(receipt.sender == this);

     balances[_to] += _value;
     localSupply += _value;